 Eastern Wyoming College Foundation and the College’s agriculture department sponsor an annual fund-raising event titled Sagebrush and Roses.
 This event is a “Black Tie and Blue Jeans” dinner and dance held at the Goshen County Fairgrounds Rendezvous Center in support of scholarships and other program needs for agriculture students at EWC.

-Tickets for the 2019 event will be available December 2018.
-For more information about Sagebrush & Roses, please contact EWC Office of Institutional Development at 307.532.8397.
+Tickets for the 2021 event will be available in December 2020.
+For more information about Sagebrush & Roses, please contact the EWC Office of Institutional Development at 307.532.8397.

 EWC Foundation Golf Tournament

 The annual EWC Foundation golf tournament will be held Saturday, June 14, 2020 at the City of Torrington Golf Course and Cottonwood Country Club.
 This event raises an average of $9,000/year for Foundation programs in support of EWC students.
 Corporate and hole sponsorships are available by calling the EWC Office Institutional Development at 307.532.8397.

-The event is a four person scramble.
-The 2016 entry fee will be set in April 2016, will cover one team and includes one team mulligan.
-A barbeque and Calcutta with Horse Race betting is Friday, June 17th at 6:30 PM at the Cottonwood Country Club in Torrington, Wyoming.
+The event is a four-person scramble.
+The 2020 entry fee will be set in April 2020, will cover one team and includes one team mulligan.
+A barbeque and Calcutta with Horse Race betting is Friday, June 13th at 6:30 PM at the Cottonwood Country Club in Torrington, Wyoming.

 For more information or to enter a team, please contact the Office of Institutional Development at 307.532.8397